 Fundamental rights are considered to be the pillars of the Constitution of India.
-Article 20 is one of those fundamental rights enshrined in our Constitution, which deals with the protection of certain rights in case of conviction for offenses.
+Article 20 is one of those fundamental rights enshrined in our Constitution, which deals with the protection of certain rights in case of conviction for offences.
 There are crimes committed by individuals as well as corporations in India, and article 20 plays the role of safeguarding their rights.
 The most important feature of this Fundamental Right is that it cannot be suspended even during an emergency period like Article 21.

 Article 20 of the Constitution of India reads as:-